Types of Drinking Glasses that You Must Have

 The basic rules for serving drinks require this combination, otherwise the violation of which is considered bad manner.

-Why Invest in Different Types of Cocktail Glasses?
+Why Invest in Different Types of Drinking Glasses?

 And Scopelliti 1887 will help you understand how to do it better.